 Today, Southwestern Silver Jewelry has developed into a major Jewelry industry in the Southwestern regions of North America.
 Silver Jewelry with Turquoise from Native Americans as well as contemporary Artisans and Silver Jewelry manufacturers have created a major market for Southwestern Silver Jewelry which is admired worldwide.
 Below are some examples of Southwestern Silver Jewelry:

 Above are two pieces of Silver Jewelry produced by Durango Silver Company.
 The Sterling Silver Bracelet on the left was made by John Hartman, master Silversmith, by applying layer on layer of molten Jewelers wax and then using the lost wax method to create this one of a kind piece.
-You can read more on this beautiful piece of Silver Jewelry on its presentation page.
 The Sterling Silver Pendant with Spider webbed Turquoise from Tibet was Navajo Indian handcrafted and is a exquisite piece of American Indian Silver Jewelry.
-Read more on the Navajo Silver Pendant presentation page.

 The Turquoise Ring on the left is a great example of a piece of quality Southwestern Silver Jewelry.
 It has unique silver work surrounding a spectacular Morenci Turquoise gemstone that has flecks of pyrite that catches your eyes attention.
-View its presentation page.
 The Navajo Handcrafted Bracelet on the right is a fine example of Navajo Silver stamp work.
 This Silver was stamped over and over until the design was deeply embedded - this type of Silver work makes great Silver Jewelry for men.
-View other angles of this beautiful piece of Navajo Silver work

 To the right is a pair of Sterling Silver and Ribbon Turquoise Earrings that over the top when it comes to Southwestern Silver Jewelry with Turquoise.
 This Nevada Turquoise from the Royston Turquoise Mine is shockingly beautiful with the vein of Turquoise running through it hose rock, this is how it looks when it is still in the ground.